 The Raft, in the comics, is a facility in New York City, which is part of Ryker's Island Penitentiary, that is designed to hold captured supervillains, which is run by S.H.I.E.L.D.
 In the film, it is located somewhere in the Atlantic Ocean, and run by the U.S. Military instead, as S.H.I.E.L.D. has been disbanded.
 Notably, the first storyline of the New Avengers series, which started not long before the Civil War crossover event began, involving the prison riot, was actually the Raft's first appearance in the comics.
 While the Raft was not used in the original Civil War comic book storyline to hold the captured superheroes, it was mentioned though.

-(at around 1h 16 mins) When the film introduces Peter Parker in Queens, the introduction shot is behind him, showing the character casually holding a DVD player against the side of his body.
-In The Amazing Spider-Man (2012), one of first few introductory shots of Peter Parker (Andrew Garfield), has the character holding a skateboard in a similar manner, with an almost identical frame composition.
+(At around one hour and sixteen minutes) When the film introduces Peter Parker in Queens, the introduction shot is behind him, showing the character casually holding a DVD player against the side of his body.
+In The Amazing Spider-Man (2012), one of first few introductory shots of Peter Parker (Andrew Garfield), had the character holding a skateboard in a similar manner, with an almost identical frame composition.

 When Tony presents the pens from his father's archives, he says that it "felt timely".
 The company Marvel Comics was originally called Timely Comics.
 Theoretically this could be an obscure Easter Egg, but is probably just a coincidence.

-Hope Davis who plays Maria Stark, is only one year older than Robert Downey Jr. who plays Tony Stark, Maria's son.
+Hope Davis (Maria Stark), is only one year older than Robert Downey Jr. (Tony, Maria's son).
 But, since her final scene is set twenty-five years earlier (in 1991), that makes Maria twenty-six years older than Tony.
-Hope Davis and Robert Downey Jr. co-starred in Charlie Bartlett (2007).
+Davis and Downey co-starred in Charlie Bartlett (2007).

 Alfre Woodard, who makes a cameo in the film as Miriam, the woman who blames The Avengers for her son's death, when The Avengers fought Ultron in the battle of Sokovia.
 Alfre had appeared in another science fiction film about cyborgs, Star Trek: First Contact (1996), as Lily Sloane.

-Paul Rudd (Scott Lang, a.k.a.
-Ant-Man) uses his Pym Particle-powered suit to turn into Giant-Man for the first time on-screen.
+Paul Rudd (Scott Lang (Ant-Man)) uses his Pym Particle-powered suit to turn into Giant-Man for the first time on-screen.
 In Monsters vs. Aliens (2009), Rudd played the fiancé of the main character Ginormica (Susan Murphy), who also becomes a gigantic humanoid monster with amazing strength, after absorbing the radiation from a comet made of a rare element.

-Alfre Woodard: (at around 17 mins) as Miriam Sharpe, the mother of an American citizen killed in the battle of Sokovia.
-Woodard was suggested for the role by Robert Downey Jr., before Marvel Studios learned of her casting as Mariah Dillard in Luke Cage (2016).
+Alfre Woodard: (At around seventeen minutes) as Miriam Sharpe, the mother of an American citizen killed in the battle of Sokovia.
+Woodard was suggested for the role by Robert Downey Jr. before Marvel Studios learned of her casting as Mariah Dillard in Luke Cage (2016).

 The filmmakers describe betrayal as a crucial theme in the film: "We didn't want the movie to be just about politics, and people arguing about platitudes.
 The final act is built around a personal act between Tony and Steve."